Canonical Bayesian Linear System Identification: Numerical experiments

 \subsection{Computational efficiency and MCMC performance}

-The posterior geometry induced by canonical forms translates directly into improvements in MCMC sampling efficiency and overall performance compared to standard parameterizations.
+The posterior geometry induced by canonical forms translates directly into improvements in MCMC sampling efficiency and overall performance, compared to standard parameterizations.

-We first quantify this efficiency gain across a range of conditions.
-Inference was performed using both canonical \(\Theta_c\) and standard \(\Theta_s\) forms on 20 randomly generated, well-conditioned LTI systems (2D state space, following the generation procedure in \Cref{sec:exp_setup_revised}) with process noise \(\sigma_\Sigma = 0.3\) and measurement noise \(\sigma_\Gamma = 0.5\).
-Data trajectories of lengths \(T\) ranging from 50 to 1250 were used.

-\Cref{fig:canonical_vs_standard_efficiency} displays the effective sample size per second, averaged across all parameters and systems, for both parameterizations.
+We quantify this efficiency gain across a range of conditions by performing inference using both canonical and standard forms on 20 randomly generated, well-conditioned LTI systems, generated via the procedure in \Cref{sec:exp_setup_revised} with $d_x=2$, process noise \(\sigma_\Sigma = 0.3\), and measurement noise \(\sigma_\Gamma = 0.5\).
+Our experiments vary the length of the data trajectory produced by each system from $T=50$ to $T=1250$. \Cref{fig:canonical_vs_standard_efficiency} displays the effective sample size per second (ESS/s) of MCMC sampling, averaged across all parameters and systems, for both parameterizations.
 The results demonstrate the efficiency of the canonical form.
-This efficiency gap tends to widen as \(T\) increases, highlighting the computational advantage conferred by the identifiable, reduced-dimension canonical parameterization.
+Notably, this efficiency gap tends to widen as \(T\) increases, to nearly three orders of magnitude; this highlights the computational advantage conferred by the identifiable and lower-dimensional canonical parameterization \(\Theta_c\).

-Beyond the aggregate ESS/s metric, the quality of MCMC exploration is enhanced.
-Trace plots, such as those shown later in \Cref{fig:high-dim-grid}(d) for an 8D system, reveal better mixing and faster convergence for canonical parameters \(\Theta_c\), while chains for standard parameters \(\Theta_s\) can exhibit slower mixing and jumps between distinct modes corresponding to equivalent system representations, further hindering efficient posterior exploration.
+The ESS per second is a useful aggregate measure of MCMC sampling efficiency, but other diagnostics reveal improved posterior exploration as well.
+Trace plots (see \Cref{fig:high-dim-grid}(d) for a $d_x=8$ system) reveal better mixing and faster convergence for canonical parameters \(\Theta_c\), while chains for standard parameters \(\Theta_s\) exhibit slower mixing and jumps between distinct modes corresponding to equivalent system representations.